Impeachment: Turkey

 In Turkey, according to the Constitution, the Grand National Assembly may initiate an investigation of the president, the vice president or any member of the Cabinet upon the proposal of simple majority of its total members, and within a period less than a month, the approval of three-fifths of the total members.
 The investigation would be carried out by a commission of fifteen members of the Assembly, each nominated by the political parties in proportion to their representation therein.
 The commission would submit its report indicating the outcome of the investigation to the speaker within two months.
 If the investigation is not completed within this period, the commission's time may be renewed for another month.
 Within ten days of its submission to the speaker, the report would be distributed to all members of the Assembly, and ten days after its distribution, the report would be discussed on the floor.
 Upon the approval of two thirds of the total number of the Assembly by secret vote, the person or persons, about whom the investigation was conducted, may be tried before the Constitutional Court.
 The trial would be finalized within three months, and if not, a one-time additional period of three months shall be granted.

 The president, about whom an investigation has been initiated, may not call for an election.
 The president, who is convicted by the Court, would be removed from office.

 The provision of this article shall also apply to the offenses for which the president allegedly worked during his term of office.

-Ukraine

-During the crisis which started in November 2013, the increasing political stress of the face-down between the protestors occupying Independence Square in Kyiv and the State Security forces under the control of President Yanukovych led to deadly armed force being used on the protestors.
-Following the negotiated return of Kyiv's City Hall on 16 February 2014, occupied by the protesters since November 2013, the security forces thought they could also retake "Maidan", Independence Square.
-The ensuing fighting from 17 through 21 February 2014 resulted in a considerable number of deaths and a more generalised alienation of the population, and the withdrawal of President Yanukovych to his support area in the East of Ukraine.

-In the wake of the president's departure, Parliament convened on 22 February; it reinstated the 2004 Constitution, which reduced presidential authority, and voted impeachment of President Yanukovych as de facto recognition of his departure from office as President of an integrated Ukraine.
-The president riposted that Parliament's acts were illegal as they could pass into law only by presidential signature.